 Safe, Sane and Consensual: Averted with a scene where Jordan engages in BDSM with a dominatrix, who proceeds to completely ignore his safeword (although he also seems to enjoy that as well)

 Schmuck Bait: In Mark Hanna's view, the Stock Market functions on this principle.
-As brokers and investment bankers, they don't create anything so their livelihood depends on making people invest and continue investing while they earn on commissions, so they have to ensure that their clients continue investing on some new hot stock and scheme and stay in the market:
+As brokers and investment bankers, they don't create anything, so their livelihood depends on making people invest and continue investing while they earn on commissions:

 Mark Hanna: "Cause they're fucking addicted.
 And then you just keep doing this, again, and again, and again.
 Meanwhile, he thinks he's getting shit rich, which he is, on paper.
 But you and me, the brokers?"